 - 1. Application form for admission to Graduate Programs. - 2.
 Application fee. - 3.
-Document evaluation fee (if applicable).
-Please see Fees. - 4.
-Three assessment reports (letters of reference) sent directly to UNBC from the referees. - Official transcripts (one copy) from all post-secondary institutions attended. - 6.
+Three assessment reports (letters of reference) sent directly to UNBC from the referees. - 4.
+Official transcripts (one copy) from all post-secondary institutions attended. - 5.
 Statement of Academic Interests (letter of intent).